IvoNet/dzone_chemical_symbol_challenge/README.md

        WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
        See the License for the specific language governing permissions and

+# Note

+Clean code but of no use whatsoever :-)